When a Car Accident Claim Exceeds Insurance Limits in Florida

 Florida requires drivers to carry only $10,000 in personal injury protection and $10,000 in property damage liability.
 The state does not require bodily injury liability coverage at all.
 A single hospitalization from a serious car accident can generate medical bills that exceed these minimums many times over, and when the injured person’s damages surpass the at-fault driver’s policy limits, the excess becomes a potential claim against the driver’s personal assets.

 Most car accident claims that exceed insurance limits still resolve within the policy.
 The injured person’s attorney typically settles for the available coverage rather than pursuing a lawsuit against the individual driver.
-Understanding why that pattern holds, and when it breaks down, is essential for anyone facing a claim that is larger than their insurance.
+The pattern breaks down only when the policy limit is low relative to the damages and the defendant appears to have substantial assets that a creditor could actually reach.

 Speak With a Florida Asset Protection Attorney